dynasm

 This is a modified version of DynASM that allows generating, compiling, and running x86 and x86-64 assembly code directly from Lua.
 It also exposes the DynASM assembler and linker to be used as Lua modules.

-Jump To: Examples | DynASM API | DASM API | Changes to DynASM | Instructions | Directives
+Jump To: Examples | DynASM API | DASM API | Changes to DynASM | List of Instructions | List of Directives

 Features